-- POST requests support: http_method and body, http_method and footnote- arguments: body, http_method and footnote- arguments: http_post method. - Errors are now returned in JSON format; error mesages became more detailed; Splash UI now displays detailed error information. - new splash:call later method which allows to schedule tasks in future; - new splash:on_response method allows to register a callback to be executed after each response; - proxy can now be set directly, without using proxy profiles there is a new proxy argument for render endpoints; - more detailed splash:go errors: a new "render_error" error type can be reported; - new splash:set_result_status_code method; - new splash.resource_timeout attribute as a shortcut for request; set_timeout in splash:on_request; - new splash: get_version method; - new splash:autoload_reset, splash:on_response_reset, splash:on_request_reset, splash:on_response_headers_reset, splash:har_reset methods and a new reset=true argument for splash:har.
+- POST requests support: http_method and body arguments for render endpoints; new splash:go arguments: body, http_method and formdata; new splash:http_post method. - Errors are now returned in JSON format; error mesages became more detailed; Splash UI now displays detailed error information. - new splash:call_later method which allows to schedule tasks in future; - new splash:on_response method allows to register a callback to be executed after each response; - proxy can now be set directly, without using proxy profiles there is a new proxy argument for render endpoints; - more detailed splash:go errors: a new "render_error" error type can be reported; - new splash:set_result_status_code method; - new splash.resource_timeout attribute as a shortcut for request:set_timeout in splash:on_request; - new splash:get_version method;

+• new splash:autoload_reset, splash:on_response_reset, splash:on_request_reset, splash:on_response_headers_reset, splash:har_reset methods and a new reset=true argument for splash:har.
 They are most useful with Splash-Jupyter.